 Diabetes, once diagnosed, is present for life.
-Diabetes Mellitus is a metabolic disease characterized by elevated glucose (blood sugar), resulting from defects in secretion of the hormone insulin, defects which cause the tissue to resist absorption of insulin or both.
+Diabetes Mellitus is a metabolic disease characterized by elevated glucose (blood sugar), resulting from defects in secretion of the hormone insulin.
+These defects cause cells to resist absorption of insulin, glucose, or both.

 Chronic elevation of blood sugar (hyperglycemia) is associated with long-term damage to the eyes, heart, kidneys, feet, nerves, and blood vessels.
 About 15 percent of those with diabetes will develop an open wound (ulceration) on a foot during their lives, and 20 percent of these ulcerations will lead to amputations.
 The annual incidence of non-traumatic lower extremity amputations among people with diabetes is about 54,000, according to the American Diabetes Association.

 Among African-Americans, the amputation rate is 1 1/2 to 2 1/2 times that of Caucasians, and Native Americans have even higher rates — three or four times that of Caucasians.
 Considerable research is focused on finding a cure, and a lot of progress has been made in the treatment and control of the disease.